7 incredible places to dive in Australia + the best times to visit

 Spot white breasted sea eagles hunting in the skies above

-It takes a healthy dose of courage and a deep sense of wonder to embark on this once-in-a-lifetime experience, but the rewards are immense - the chance to observe these magnificent animals in their element, to study their every movement and behaviour and to develop a profound appreciation for one of the underwater world's most fearsome predators.
+It takes a healthy dose of courage and a deep sense of wonder to embark on this once-in-a-lifetime experience.
+But the rewards are immense - the chance to observe these magnificent animals in their element, to study their every movement and behaviour and to develop a profound appreciation for one of the underwater world's most fearsome predators.

 Best time to dive in Port Lincoln: Year-round